-How the Needs of how Foster Youth, English Learners, Low-income Students Were Considered First:
+How the Needs of how Foster Youth and Low-income Students Were Considered First:

 Unduplicated Pupils have needs for social and emotional supports that go well beyond what all students need.
 Data from the California School Dashboard indicate that suspension rates for low income students and foster youth are higher than for all students.
-Data from the California School Dashboard indicate that low income students and foster youth have a higher rate of chronic absenteeism than all students.
-Pupils from low income families may lack the resources to access the types of social and emotional supports that reduce barriers to learning.
+Data from the CDE Dataguest indicate that low income students and foster youth have a higher rate of chronic absenteeism and suspension than "All Students".
+For 2022, "All Students" had a chronic absenteeism rate of 41.0% and a suspension rate of 4.5% whereas Low-income students had a chronic absenteeism rate of 44.8% and a suspension rate of 5.0% and Foster youth had a chronic absenteeism rate of 51.7% and a suspension rate of 4.8%.
+Pupils from low-income families may lack the resources to access the types of social and emotional supports that reduce barriers to learning.
 These barriers may include inconsistent school attendance and discipline incidents that result in missed days of school, time out of class, or suspension.
 Therefore, the needs of these students are considered first as services provided under Action 4.3 have been developed.
 The services provided under Action 4.3 are based on these considerations and designed to support Unduplicated Pupils ensuring that a lack of resources does not create a barrier to learning or attendance for these students.
-The services under Action 4.3 are designed to support our low income students, and foster youth, by improving and/or increasing services they receive in the following ways: The services provided under Action 4.3 provide low income students and foster youth with an array of supports designed to decrease behavior incidents (thereby lowering suspensions) and to increase school attendance.
+The services under Action 4.3 are designed to support our low-income students, and foster youth, by improving and/or increasing services they receive in the following ways: The services provided under Action 4.3 provide low income students and foster youth with an array of supports designed to decrease behavior incidents (thereby lowering suspensions) and to increase school attendance.
 Student specialists at the elementary schools and vice principals at the junior high schools work directly with unduplicated pupils, providing support for good behavior and citizenship as well as interventions when behavior incidents occur.
 The Community Day School provides additional intensive interventions for students with more serious behavior challenges.
 School resource officers provide an additional layer of safety and support for students.

 Effective in Meeting the District's Goals for Unduplicated Pupils: The services provided to students under Action 4.3 are effective in meeting the component of Goal 4 that says, "Students will attend a safe school."
 Schools with lower numbers of discipline incidents are safer.
-Data from the California School Dashboard indicates that suspension rates in the district continue to fall.
-The district received a score of Green on the 2019 CA School Dashboard Suspension Rate Indicator for All Students and for Socioeconomically Disadvantaged.
-(The suspension rate foster youth increased.)
+Data from the 2022 California School Dashboard shows suspension rates at the High level, for All Students, EL Students, Low-Income students, and Foster Youth.
+Prior to COVID, these rates were improving, showing there is a great need to assist these students with their social-emotional needs and connectedness to school.